apertium/apertium-nno-nob/SYNTAX_STATUS.md

 - Sometimes the subject is a whole clause – should give nt:
   - [At disse<pl> ble solgt] er fint<nt!>
+  - May require "outer" ref, flip on clause boundary

 - Coordination should give plural
   - To politivakter og en vakt fra et privat vaktselskap ble drept<pl!>